 Your medication regimen may also affect your workout timing.
-Certain diabetes drugs, such as insulin and sulfonylureas, can increase your risk for low blood sugars (hypoglycemia).
-Add in the blood sugar-lowering effect of exercise, and your evening workout may up your risk of overnight lows.
+Certain diabetes drugs, such as insulin and sulfonylureas, can increase your risk for low blood glucose (hypoglycemia).
+Add in the blood glucose–lowering effect of exercise, and your evening workout may up your risk of overnight lows.
 In that case, you might be more likely to stick with a morning or afternoon workout regimen instead of working out in the evening.

 Sometimes, increasing your amount of exercise will affect your medications.
 If you aim to exercise two to three hours after eating, for instance, you may need to reduce your premeal bolus of rapid-acting insulin to prevent lows.

 Choosing an activity you enjoy, creating a log to monitor your progress and preparing for snags—all of these can help keep you motivated.

 Making exercise fun will help you stick with it—nobody wants to do 150 minutes of something they don’t enjoy!
 Find workouts that will check off those boxes for you—whether that’s a dance class, a pickleball league or a walking club.